TTU K-12 Student Handbook

 Course Assessment and Grading

 Each elementary course requires that you take a proctored final exam.
-Refer to the paragraph on Final Exam Proctoring within the section titled Key Information for All Students above.
+Refer to the section on Online Proctoring Requirements.
+For more information on how course grades are assessed, please refer to the section titled Grading Procedures.

 For more information on how course grades are assessed, please refer to the section titled Grading Procedures.